| | |

 Sustainable Practices for Textile and Clothing

-While there is a variety of textiles, patterns, and designs that have developed in different regions in the country, the one feature that stands out is the recycling, reuse, or upcycling of these clothes.
+While a variety of textiles, patterns, and designs have developed in different regions in the country, the one feature that stands out is the recycling, reuse, or upcycling of these clothes.
 When a garment or cloth outlives its function, it is converted into a new product but with an artistic twist, like turning sarees into blankets and garments into bags!

 Part 2: India’s sustainable clothing practices is now online – don’t miss all these great tips for a more sustainable wardrobe.